M66B/FairEmail/docs/FAQ-da-rDK.md

 Instead, the email provider/server is responsible for backups.

 If you want to make a backup yourself, you could use a tool like [imapsync](https://imapsync.lamiral.info/).

+Since version 1.1556 it is possible to export all messages of a POP3 folder in mbox format according to [RFC4155](https://www.ietf.org/rfc/rfc4155.txt), which might be useful to save sent messages if the email server doesn't.

 If you want to import an mbox file to an existing email account, you can use Thunderbird on a desktop computer and the [ImportExportTools](https://addons.thunderbird.net/nl/thunderbird/addon/importexporttools/) add-on.